High-Redshift Galaxy Candidates at $z = 9-10$ as Revealed by JWST Observations of WHL0137-08: Observations

 \subsection{\JWST\ Data}

-We obtained \JWST\ NIRCam imaging of \WHL\ (GO 2282, PI Coe) in July 2022 as part of a program to further study Earendel and the Sunrise Arc.
-The NIRCam observations cover eight filters (F090W, F115W, F150W, F200W, F277W, F365W, F410M, and F444W) spanning $0.8 - 5.0~\micron$ with 2104 s of exposure time in each filter.
-Each exposure uses the SHALLOW5 readout pattern with ten groups and one integration.
+We obtained \JWST\ NIRCam imaging of \WHL\ (GO 2282, PI Coe) in July 2022 and January 2023 as part of a program to further study Earendel and the Sunrise Arc.
+The first epoch of NIRCam observations cover eight filters (F090W, F115W, F150W, F200W, F277W, F356W, F410M, and F444W) spanning $0.8 - 5.0~\micron$ with 2104 s of exposure time in each filter.
+The NIRCam imaging was obtained over two $2\farcm26 \times 2\farcm26$ fields separated by 40.5\arcsec, covering 10.2 arcmin$^{2}$ in total.
+For the first epoch, the \WHL\ cluster was centered on NIRCam module B while NIRCam module A obtained observations on a nearby field centered $\sim$ 2\farcm9 northwest of the cluster center.
+For the second epoch, the NIRCam observations cover four filters (F090W, F115W, F277W, and F356W) with 2104 s of exposure time in each filter.
+The observations for the second epoch were obtained 185\dg\ from the first epoch.
+The cluster was again centered on NIRCam module B, while NIRCam module A obtained observations on another nearby field southeast of the cluster center.
+Because this second parallel field has imaging only in 4 filters, we do not use it in this analysis.

+Each exposure uses the SHALLOW4 readout pattern with ten groups and one integration.
 We use the INTRAMODULEBOX dither pattern with four dithers to fill the 5\arcsec\ gaps in the short wavelength detectors and to maximize the area with full exposure time.
 The dither pattern also mitigates the effects of bad pixels and image artifacts and also improves the spatial resolution of the resampled/drizzled images.
-The NIRCam imaging was obtained over two $2\farcm26 \times 2\farcm26$ fields separated by 40.5\arcsec, covering 10.2 arcmin$^{2}$ in total.
-The \WHL\ cluster was centered on NIRCam module B while NIRCam module A obtained observations on a nearby field centered $\sim$ 2\farcm9 from the cluster center.
-Additional NIRSpec prism spectroscopy on the cluster field and \JWST\ NIRCam imaging in four filters (F090W, F115W, F277W, and F356W) are scheduled to be obtained in late November/December 2022.